sergera/mc2-solidity/docs/StrategyWallet.md

 # Strategy Wallet Contract Documentation

-The MC²Fi `StrategyWallet` contract holds backer's shares for all backed `StrategyPool`s.
+The MC²Fi `StrategyWallet` contract holds backer's Pool tokens for all backed `StrategyPool`s.

 It holds the address for a Backer account, and optionally, an Admin account, that can call certain functions in the Backer's name.

 Both are parameterized in the constructor (`address(0)` for no Admin), and after contract creation the backer can:
-- redeem shares from a `StrategyPool`
+- redeem Pool tokens from a `StrategyPool`
 - change the Admin account
 - revoke the Admin account
 - change the Backer account

 , and the Admin can:
-- redeem shares from a `StrategyPool`
+- redeem Pool tokens from a `StrategyPool`
 - change the Admin account
 - revoke the Admin account